hammadm12/Amazon_Vine_Analysis/README.md

 The above table reveals the following:

--There are a total of 94 reviews from Vine members and a total of 40,471 reviews from non-Vine reviews, showing a huge disparity between the two groups in terms of numbers of reviews.
+- There are a total of 94 reviews from Vine members and a total of 40,471 reviews from non-Vine reviews, showing a huge disparity between the two groups in terms of numbers of reviews.
 - Of the 94 Vine reviews, 48 were rated as five stars whereas 15,663 of the non-Vine reviews were rated as five stars
 - Approximately 51% of the Vine reviews were five stars in comparison of around 38.7% of non-Vine reviews being rated as five stars.